eprbell/rp2/README.md

 * [config/crypto_example.config](config/crypto_example.config) (if desired, this config file can be used as boilerplate).

 RP2 generates output files based on the received input.
 The output files contain information on long/short capital gains, cost bases, balances, average price, in/out lot relationships and fractions.
 They are described in detail in the [Output Files](doc/output_files.md) section of the documentation.

+The next sections contain platform-specific information on how to run RP2 on different systems.

 ### Running on Linux, macOS and Other Unix-like Systems